carpentries/instructor-training/episodes/18-motivation.md

 The Ada Initiative has
 [some excellent resources][ada-initiative-resources]
 for teaching about and dealing with imposter syndrome.

-> ## Never Learn Alone
->
-> One way to support at-risk learners of all kinds is to have people sign up for workshops in small teams
-> rather than as individuals.
-> If an entire lab group comes,
-> or if attendees are drawn from the same (or closely-related) disciplines,
-> everyone in the room will know in advance
-> that they will be with at least a few people they trust,
-> which increases the chances of them actually coming.
-> It also helps after the workshop:
-> if people come with their labmates,
-> they can work together to implement what they've learned.
-{: .callout}

 > ## Why Do You Teach?
 Challenge
 > We all have a different motivation for teaching, and that is a really good thing!